 Michael Catarama, a 13-year-old from Hinsdale, Ill., told how he preached a complete evangelistic series in Africa when he was 12; 291 people were baptized at the conclusion of the meetings.
-It was part of a special missions report during the Sabbath school program.
+It was part of a special missions report during the Sabbath school program. nearly 60-yearold organization.

-members in the nearly 60-year-old organization.
 ASI's mission is to inspire and train professionals and private sector business people to integrate their vocations with the gospel commission-to "Share Christ in the Marketplace."